 What You Need to Filter Search Results in WordPress

-Toolset is what you’ll rely on the most because it’s what powers the search and filter.
-It’s a set of components that help you work with custom content on your WordPress site.
+Toolset is a set of components that help you work with custom content on your WordPress site.
 Across the components, you’ll get tools to help you:

 - Create custom post types, custom fields, and custom taxonomies to store information

 - Control the templates for how your custom content displays

 - Query your content in different ways (like a custom search form)